 - Why Startups shouldn’t use YC’s Post-Money SAFE – The new Post-Money SAFE is designed with very investor-biased economics, which is a far departure from the original pre-money SAFE; neither of which have become anything resembling a “standard” in most startup ecosystems outside of SV.

-- Tiered Valuation Caps – When there’s disagreement as to what the appropriate valuation cap is for a seed round, offering a tiered structure based on various milestones can often bridge the gap.
+- Milestone-Based Valuation Caps – When there’s disagreement as to what the appropriate valuation cap is for a seed round, offering a tiered structure based on various milestones can often bridge the gap.

 Relationships and Power in Startup Ecosystems – Structuring investment for a startup is a very high-stakes, complex process in which the investors you’re dealing with will usually have 50x the experience that you do.
 Working with seasoned, independent advisors can be your most powerful “equalizer” in those discussions, but only if you aren’t duped into using advisors who are ultimately controlled by the money, or who behave as if one approach fits all.